 Medicare and many insurance plans cover the cost of hospice care.
 Medications, home medical equipment, and supplies related to a person’s terminal illness are provided at no cost.
 Care is available at home, in a nursing facility or anywhere a person calls home.

 Advanced care planning enables people in the early stages of PD to express the kinds of care they want.
 Questions about feeding tubes or resuscitation can be addressed before a medical crisis.
-Important documents for advance directive planning are a living will and a health care proxy form.
-Some states combine these documents into a single form.
-The hospice team can help with advanced care planning.
+Important documents for advance direct care planning include a living will and a health care proxy form.